-This easy recipe for cottage fries will be your new go-to potato side dish!
-First of all, they are delightfully crispy and brown on the outside and tender and soft on the inside.
+This easy cottage fries recipe will be your new go-to potato side dish!
+They are delightfully crispy and brown on the outside and tender and soft on the inside.
 And, the flat shape means they are perfect for dipping.
-(Try them with my avocado lime ranch dressing or yogurt dill sauce!)

 These potatoes are also versatile; they pair well with many different entrees including burgers, sandwiches, chicken dishes, and meatloaf.
 Or, you can even use them as a base for a whole new dish - potato nachos, anyone?